 Tool Reference

-The MCP server exposes ten tools.
+The MCP server exposes eleven tools.
 AI agents discover and call these automatically through the MCP protocol.

 | Tool | Description | Key Parameters |